Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Magnetic Hamiltonian and finite temperature magnetism

 For non-Kramers ions, if we focus only on the ground state and first excited state of the CEF, we can construct a non-Kramers doublet NN spin Hamiltonian on the triangular lattice \cite{PhysRevB.98.045119}.

-The spin Hamiltonian described by Eq. \ref{eq:non_kramers} is similar to that described by Eq. \ref{eqNNTL}, but it is important to note that in Eq. \ref{eqNNTL}, all operators are dipolar, i.e., they conform to time-reversal antisymmetry.
-However, in the Hamiltonian described by Eq. \ref{eq:non_kramers}, only the $\hat{S}^{z}$ operator is dipolar, while $\hat{S}^{x}$ and $\hat{S}^{y}$ operators are multipolar and symmetric under time-reversal operation.
+The spin Hamiltonian \ref{eq:non_kramers} is similar to Eq.\,\ref{eqNNTL}, but it is important to note that in Eq.\,\ref{eqNNTL}, all operators are dipolar, i.e., they conform to time-reversal antisymmetry.
+However, in the Hamiltonian \ref{eq:non_kramers}, only the $\hat{S}^{z}$ operator is dipolar, while $\hat{S}^{x}$ and $\hat{S}^{y}$ operators are multipolar and symmetric under time-reversal operation.
 Thus, the $\hat{S}^{z}$ operator does not directly couple with $\hat{S}^{x}$ (or $\hat{S}^{y}$) \cite{PhysRevResearch.2.043013}.
-Since traditional measurement techniques, such as magnetization and neutron diffraction, can only detect the contribution from dipolar magnetic moments, the magnetism exhibits strong Ising characteristics \cite{PhysRevResearch.2.043013,RN109}.
+Since traditional measurement techniques, such as magnetization and neutron diffraction, can only detect the contribution from dipolar magnetic moments, the resulting magnetic behavior exhibits strong Ising characteristics \cite{PhysRevResearch.2.043013,RN109}.

 If we consider the impact of an external magnetic field on magnetism, an additional Zeeman term ${\mathcal H}_{\rm Zeeman}$ must be included.